top of page

 Understanding Menstrual Health: A Holistic Approach to Preparing Your Body for Pregnancy

-When I realised I needed to change the way I approached my fertility, the first thing I did was take a careful, honest look at my body and ask myself: Am I really ready for pregnancy?
+When I realised I needed to change the way I approached my fertility, the first thing I did was take a careful, honest look at my body and ask myself: am I really ready for pregnancy?
 Because while conceiving is one milestone, carrying a healthy pregnancy to term and delivering a healthy child is an entirely different challenge.

-Alongside this reflection, I delved into TCM's wisdom to gain a deeper understanding of menstrual health and how to regulate my cycle.
 Almost immediately, I started to notice positive changes—I felt better, looked better, experienced more regular cycles, and my PMS symptoms eased.
-The ultimate reward for these efforts is my three-and-a-half-year-old son, Leon.
+The ultimate reward for these efforts is my four-and-a-half-year-old son, Leon.

-Before we look into the specifics of women's health, it’s important to understand that caring for your menstrual cycle is a holistic process—each part of your cycle is interconnected.
-If you’re focused on conceiving, your thoughts might be centred on ovulation and developing a healthy egg.
-That’s great!
-But remember, this journey starts by addressing menstrual irregularities first, caring for your periods, and then preparing your body for ovulation.
+Before we look into the specifics of women's health, it’s important to understand that caring for your menstrual cycle is a holistic process because each part of your cycle is interconnected.
+If you’re focused on conceiving, your thoughts might be centred on ovulation and developing a healthy egg, and that’s great!

 About the First Part of Your Cycle